ialbert/bio/README.md

 ## Quick install

 `bio` works on Linux and Mac computers and on Windows when using the Linux Subsystem.
-Install the package with:
+While the following command should work:

+    pip install bio --upgrade

-    # We recommend installing prerequisites with conda.
+we usually recommend installing prerequisites with conda like so:

     conda install -c bioconda biopython parasail-python

-    # Install the bio package.
+then proceed with:

     pip install bio --upgrade

 See more details in the [documentation][docs].